Clubs and Activities

 - The Club is run by elected youth officers.

 - Provide opportunities for adult volunteers to share their knowledge with 4-H youth.

-Horse Club meetings are held the 2nd Monday of the month September - May at the Walton County Ag Center located at 1208 Criswell Road in Monroe.
+Horse Club meetings are held the 2nd Monday of the month September - May.
 Club meetings consist of demonstrations, special guest speakers, learning and fun!
-Meeting time is from 7-8:30 PM.
-Youth in grades 4-12 are welcome to attend.
-As with any of our animal clubs horse ownership is not required.
+Meeting time is 6:00 PM.
+Youth in grades K-12 are welcome to attend.
+As with any of our animal clubs, horse ownership is not required.